absolunet/docs-node-ioc/src/docs/05_data/01_database/en.md

 The key difference between the name and the driver is that the name is the unique identifier of the configured connection, while the driver is the engine used to establish a database connection with the proper SQL grammar.
 You could create an `etl` database connection with the `sqlite` driver for integration processes, for instance.
-It is your to create the connections that suits you.
+It is yours to create the connections that suit you.

 To help Knex.js and Node IoC find your different database-related JavaScript files, the `paths` key maps the `factories`, `migrations`, `models` and `seeders` folders.
-Each key represents the entities, or the folder type, if you will, and the value represent the relative path from the `path.database` absolute path, normally located under `src/database`.
+Each key represents the entities, or the folder type if you will, and the value represents the relative path from the `path.database` absolute path, normally located under `src/database`.
 So, for the `factories: some/factories` mapping, we would retrieve the model factories under `src/database/some/factories`.

-Finally, the `migration_table` will be used for all you databases when using migrations, which will be discuss in a following chapter.
+Finally, the `migration_table` will be used for all your databases when using migrations, which will be discussed in the following chapters.
 By default, the `migrations` table name is used.